Jump to content

 How will I be warned in the event of a crisis?

-Depending on the situation, you will be warned via various channels, for example via sirens, mobile loudspeaker announcements, digital billboards, radio or television messages, mobile communications (cell broadcast) or warning apps such as NINA (opens in a new tab), KATWARN (opens in a new tab), HessenWARN (opens in a new tab), BIWapp (opens in a new tab).
+Depending on the situation, you will be warned via various channels, for example via sirens, mobile loudspeaker announcements, digital billboards, messages on the radio or television, mobile communications (cell broadcast) and warning apps such as NINA (opens in a new tab), KATWARN (opens in a new tab), HessenWARN (opens in a new tab) and BIWapp (opens in a new tab).
 In exceptional situations, we as a city usually also set up an information telephone.
 Further information can be found on the Warning the population page.

 Who is responsible for civil protection?